 Jobsite has become a dominant regional presence through professionally produced daring and unique programming, by nurturing area talent through the creation of their Ensemble and by an unwavering commitment to the young “Creative Class” that Jobsite has been serving since their first steps.

 One of Jobsite's main areas of emphasis is the creation of new works and the exploration of material that is often overlooked in the hustle to produce “what's hot” coming out of New York.
-The 2012–13 season will mark the fifteenth year Jobsite has dedicated an entire mainstage production to a non-published play (Behind The Gates).
+The 2013–14 season will mark the sixteenth year Jobsite has dedicated an entire mainstage production to a non-published play (The Hound of the Baskervilles).
 Each season also hosts new or otherwise under-produced works by writers from around the world.
 Jobsite seeks submissions for new plays on a year-round basis.